Finding Your Lost Dog

 - Visit the OHS at least every other day

 - Our staff will guide you through the process of searching for your dog when you get here.
-While you’re here, we can also give you lots of tips for finding your dog!
+We can also give you lots of tips for finding your dog!

-- Come often!
+- Call often!
 Just because you lost your dog yesterday, he may not arrive at the shelter for several days, weeks, or months!
 Don’t stop looking.

 When a dog is frightened, his behaviour may change completely.
 His instinct is often to flee, and he often will not trust those trying to bring him to safety.
 This mindset may be so strong that he will even run from his owner in fear.
 Watch the video and follow the tips below to help recover your lost dog: